Cloudxtreme/karacell/README.txt

 [demo.c]

 Demo encryption xor mask construction.
 When you run temp/demo, you should get a pile of text ending in "Yay!
 It's correct."
 This is followed by tests of the list (string) cryption apparatus, which performs Karacell operations on memory regions as opposed to files.
+These tests are well commented so as to illustrate the use of said list cryption functions.

 [entropy.c]